GDPR for your website

 Failure to report could result in a fine of 20 million Euros or 4% of turnover, whichever is greater.

 Now you’ve read and assimilated that list, here is a checklist we have put together for you to follow.
-Can you honestly say that you are compliant with each of the eleven points?
+Can you honestly say that you are compliant with each of the points below?

-- Are all permission-based checkboxes deselected by default?
+- Are all permission-based checkboxes preselected by default?
+Change these to deselected if so.

 - Do you obtain data from anyone under the age of 16 and, therefore, require parental permission to process the data?
 If so, do you have these safeguards in place?

-- Do all newsletter opt-ins have a double opt-in?
+- Do all newsletter/subscription type opt-ins have a double opt-in?
 This can be in the form of a confirmation email that goes out and requires the click of a button to confirm acceptance.

 - Do all users that have access to customer data have individual logins?
 Have you removed access from anyone who no longer needs or is no longer entitled to access that data?

-- Is a timestamp taken of when permission/opt-in was obtained?
+- Is a timestamp taken of when user permission/opt-in to collect data was obtained?

 - Where is data from the website stored and processed (which systems)?
 Is it stored securely?